On Radically Expanding the Landscape of Potential Applications for Automated Proof Methods: Discussion

 It can be argued that progress in mathematics has been biased toward types of problems that tend to lead to succinctly stated theorems which admit comparably succinct proofs.
 Although the four-color conjecture for planar maps arose from this tradition, the only known proofs for the celebrated four-color {\em theorem} appear to demand computer-assisted methods to resolve the status of hundreds of complicated special-case subproblems \cite{appel1,appel2,appel3,robertson}.
 The nature of the original 1977 proof \cite{appel1,appel2} was considered surprising and rather inelegant because most related problems, e.g., the looser five-color variant, admitted relatively succinct conventional proofs in \cite{heawood,robertson}.
 A natural reaction to the daunting complexity of the four-color proof is to regard it as an ``outlier'' or ``special case,'' e.g., like early Greek mathematicians may have regarded their first-discovered examples of irrational numbers.

-In this paper we have argued that the class of practical problems for which computer-assisted proof methods are required is vastly larger than currently recognized.
-We have discussed one such class, which involves the establishing of dimension-specific properties, and we have provided a case study to serve as a representative example.
+In this paper we have argued that the class of practical problems for which optimization-based proof methods are required is vastly larger than currently recognized by the computer science community and includes many areas of applied mathematics and engineering.
+We have discussed one such problem class, which involves the establishing of dimension-specific properties, and we have provided a case study to serve as a representative example.
 In particular, we examined a problem for which it is possible to identify and prove nontrivial properties relating to a strongly nonlinear $n\times n$ matrix function that hold for values (dimensionality) of $n$ below a specific bound but do not hold for general $n$ above a specific bound.
-Our dimension-pinning approach, which is likely to be applicable to a broad family of problems, uses an automated counterexample search to establish an upper-bound limit on $n$, i.e., above which the speculated properties provably do not generally hold, and then uses automated proof methods to establish that the speculated properties hold in general below that bound.
+Such computer-established properties can be exploited not only during system design but also to facilitate system implementation and testing.
+Our dimension-pinning approach, which is likely to be applicable to a broad family of problems, uses an automated counterexample search to establish an upper-bound limit on $n$, i.e., above which the speculated properties provably do not generally hold, and then uses a semi-automated optimization-based proof method to establish that the speculated properties hold in general below that bound.
 Ideally, the bounds obtained from the two steps would converge to optimally define/pin the limit at which the properties fail to hold in all cases.